 - A Displayr document with an imported data file in your Data Sources tree.

-1. Select the data set you wish to update in your Data Sources tree.
+1. Select the data set you wish to update in the Data Sources tree.

-3. For most data sources, you will be presented with a Where is your data screen.
-Select the appropriate option to load your updated file.
+3. In the Where is your data screen, select the appropriate option to load your updated file.

 You can follow the same steps as when you first imported the data set: